 – Preferred usage: Camping/backpacking with a large pack

-That’s because it’s made from heavy-duty 70D nylon top to bottom, which is tougher than your average backpacking tent and isn’t scared of walking past the occasional branch, thorn, or thicket… That’s an important detail here, considering the Sea To Summit Tarp-Poncho is also designed to pull double-duty as a simple shelter in a pinch.
+We are big fans of its heavy-duty 70D nylon top to bottom, which is tougher than your average backpacking tent and isn’t scared of walking past the occasional branch, thorn, or thicket… That’s an important detail here, considering the Sea To Summit Tarp-Poncho is also designed to pull double-duty as a simple shelter in a pinch.

-This is made possible by the attachment of small guy out points along the perimeter of the poncho, which basically convert it into a ridgeline-style shelter that’s ideal for bivvys, hammock sleepers, or other minimalist backpackers.
+The option of building a shelter is made possible by the attachment of small guy out points along the perimeter of the poncho, which basically convert it into a ridgeline-style shelter that’s ideal for bivvys, hammock sleepers, or other minimalist backpackers.
 Sea To Summit even specs the Tarp-Poncho with fully-taped, double-stitched seams to ensure it keeps the water at bay whether you’re wearing it or sleeping under it.

 Drawbacks to this design are minimal, but we’ll point out that the heavy-duty material comes with a weight penalty of about 14oz, which isn’t outrageous for rain gear but is several ounces heavier than simpler and/or more expensive options on our list.
 Still, taking into account the Tarp-Poncho’s integrated hood peak, big-pack-friendly size, and the extended back panel that doesn’t sacrifice coverage when worn over a pack, you should see it as an investment in durability that checks all the essential boxes for a proper backpacking poncho.

-|– Super durable 70D nylon construction|
+|– Super durable 70D nylon construction

 – Double stitched and seam-taped water protection